kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    disallowedWindowOps: 20,21,SetXprop

              Or changing this property from the xterm(1) interactive menu when required.

+     terminal-features[] string
+             Set terminal features for terminal types read from terminfo(5).  tmux has a set of named terminal features.
+Each will apply appropriate changes to the terminfo(5) entry in use.

+             tmux can detect features for a few common terminals; this option can be used to easily tell tmux about features supported by terminals it cannot detect.
+The terminal-overrides option allows individual terminfo(5) capabilities to be set instead, terminal-features is intended for classes of functionality supported in a standard way but not reported by terminfo(5).
+Care must be taken to configure this only with features the terminal actually supports.

+             This is an array option where each entry is a colon-separated string made up of a terminal type pattern (matched using fnmatch(3)) followed by a list of terminal features.
+             The available features are:

+             256     Supports 256 colours with the SGR escape sequences.

+             clipboard
+                     Allows setting the system clipboard.

+             ccolour
+                     Allows setting the cursor colour.

+             cstyle  Allows setting the cursor style.

+             extkeys
+                     Supports extended keys.

+             focus   Supports focus reporting.

+             margins
+                     Supports DECSLRM margins.

+             mouse   Supports xterm(1) mouse sequences.

+             overline
+                     Supports the overline SGR attribute.

+             rectfill
+                     Supports the DECFRA rectangle fill escape sequence.

+             RGB     Supports RGB colour with the SGR escape sequences.

+             strikethrough
+                     Supports the strikethrough SGR escape sequence.

+             sync    Supports synchronized updates.

+             title   Supports xterm(1) title setting.

+             usstyle
+                     Allows underscore style and colour to be set.

      terminal-overrides[] string
              Allow terminal descriptions read using terminfo(5) to be overridden.
 Each entry is a colon-separated string made up of a terminal type pattern (matched using fnmatch(3))